prsheth/streamer/README.md

 ### Features

-1. Users will be able to login using Google
+1. Users are able to login using Google

 #### To-Do